A Memorial Day like no other: Family celebrates arrest of man charged with loved one’s death

 “He was down there on the run.
 He was going by the name of Rome and apparently living with one of his cousins,” Krider said.

-As soon as Fort Wayne police confirmed Walker had been arrested, Krider called everyone in her phone to tell them the news.
-Hobbs left behind five siblings and a daughter, Jadin Parrett, extended family and friends.
+As soon as Fort Wayne police confirmed Walker had been arrested, Krider called everyone on her phone to tell them the news.
+Hobbs left behind five siblings and a daughter, Jadin Parrett, extended family, and friends.

 Jessica Sparks, Hobbs ‘sister, and Jessica Moore, her best friend from childhood and beyond, finished each other sentences talking about Heather.